 These propositions may be expressed in text, graphics, images, audiograms, videograms or by other similar means.
 Documentation databases are regarded as a special case of E31 Document.
-This class should not be confused with the term "document" in Information Technology, which is compatible with E73 Information Object.

-the photo of the Allied Leaders at Yalta published by UPI, 1945 the Doomsday Book
+This class should not be confused with the term "document" in Information the photo of the Allied Leaders at Yalta published by UPI, 1945 the Doomsday Book